rui314/mold/README.md

   sections, and (b) applying relocations.

-From the above observation, I believe we need to provide only the following features instead of the entire linker script langauge:
+From the above observation, I believe we need to provide only the following features instead of the entire linker script language:

 - A method to specify how input sections are mapped to output sections, and